singer-io/getting-started/BEST_PRACTICES.md

 Schemas
 -------

 Schemas should be stored in a `schemas` folder under the module directory as JSON files rather than as native dicts in the source code.

 Always stream the entity's schema before streaming any records for that entity.

-Use `singer-tools`'s `singer-infer-schema` to generate a base schema to start from.
+If the API you're using does not publish a schema, you can use the `singer-infer-schema` program in [singer-tools] to generate a base schema to start from.

 Testing
 -------

-Use `singer-tools`'s `singer-check-tap` command to validate that a tap's output matches the expected format.
+Use `singer-tools`'s `singer-check-tap` command to validate that a tap's output matches the expected format and validate the output against its schema.

-Use the `target-stitch` module in dry-run mode (`tap-mytap -c myconf.json | target-stitch -n`) to validate records against their schemas.